centminmod/centminmod-juicefs/readme.md

 There are additional JuiceFS mounting options outlined at https://juicefs.com/docs/community/command_reference#options-1

-Manually mount the R2 S3 storage at `/home/juicefs_mount`
+Manually mount the R2 S3 storage at `/home/juicefs_mount`.
+Note for Cloudflare R2, you need to [disable automatica metadata backups](https://juicefs.com/docs/community/how_to_setup_object_storage/#r2) with `--backup-meta 0`.
+Otherwise, for non-R2 S3 providers, you can set `--backup-meta 1h`.

 ```
 juicefs mount sqlite3:///home/juicefs/myjuicefs.db /home/juicefs_mount \